nytron88/mit-privacy-user-app/README.md

 ## Configuration
 1. There are two cinfig files of interest: ```.env``` and ```app/auth0-configuration.js```.

    a.
-The .env file contains the below properties:
+The .env file contains the below properties (sample):

    ```
    R_SERVER_URL = http://10.0.2.2:8181